gwathlobal/CotD/src/README.txt

 The Legions of Hell invaded the City with the intention to slay its inhabitants.
 The Heavenly Forces had to intervene.
 Now both sides are bent to fight each other until none of the opponents remain.
 Choose your side and join the fray!

-This is a simple fast-paced coffeebreak roguelike inspired by a 7DRL entry "City of the Condemned" by Tapio (http://www.roguebasin.com/index.php?title=City_of_the_Condemned).
+This is a simple fast-paced coffee-break roguelike inspired by a 7DRL entry "City of the Condemned" by Tapio (http://www.roguebasin.com/index.php?title=City_of_the_Condemned).

 --------------------
 LATEST CHANGES v1.0.5

 - Made the military a playable faction
 - Added sergeants to the military.
 They are armed with six-round revolvers, that deal less damaged than a rifle but do not need to reload every turn
 - Added chaplains to the military.
-They are armed with six-round revolvers and are able lead troops, pray to reveal angels and demons around them and grant divine protection to allies
+They are armed with six-round revolvers and are able to lead troops, pray to reveal angels and demons around them and grant divine protection to allies
 - Ranged combat accuracy is now affected by distance.
 The farther the target - the less likely you are able to hit it
 - Added forest cities to the city generator
 - Added island cities to the city generator